Next: Early Convict Life

-Offering Sydney’s most spectacular views and great walks in the valleys, mountains and bush.
-The many small villages and towns here have great restaurants, Australian heritage, birdlife and outdoor adventure: Blue Mountains, NSW.
+Blue Mountains, NSW - offer Sydney’s most spectacular views and great walks in the bush.
+Great restaurants, Australian heritage, birdlife and outdoor adventure.

 North Coast NSW - Things to do, places of interest.
 North Coast NSW Getaway Choice Australian getaway from Sydney.
 Beautiful beaches, sleepy fishing villages on the East Coast of NSW.
 More about North Coast NSW Getaway.
 Also map North Coast NSW Map.

-Goldfields Victoria - Explore the historic gold towns, take a chance at discovering gold, enjoy great cuisine and see where the armed 1854 Australian Eureka rebellion took place: The Victoria Goldfields.
+Goldfields Victoria: Explore the historic gold towns, take a chance at discovering gold, enjoy great cuisine and see where the armed 1854 Australian Eureka rebellion took place.

-Victoria High Country: This beautiful Alpine Region of Victoria has dramatic escarpments, stunning views, snow fields in winter and wonderful heritage to explore.
-See more on the High Country of Victoria.
+Victoria High Country - This beautiful Alpine Region of Victoria has dramatic escarpments, stunning views, snow fields in winter and wonderful heritage to explore.

-The Barossa Valley in South Australia offers great wining and dining!
-Only an hour drive north east from Adelaide, one could easily spend a number of days exploring what Barossa Valley has to offer.
-See more about the Barossa Valley SA.
+The Barossa Valley South Australia offers great wining and dining!
+Only an hour drive north east from Adelaide one could easily spend a number of days exploring what Barossa Valley has to offer.

-The Limestone Coast offers much to the visitor, great wines are grown here and the many white sandy beaches, coastal scenery of cliffs and numerous sheltered bays are delightful.
-See more about the Limestone Coast South Australia.
+The Limestone Coast offers much to the visitor, great wines are grown here and the white sandy beaches, coastal scenery of cliffs and sheltered bays are delightful.
+See more:

 Where sheer cliffs meet the ocean!
 But a lot more as the Yorke Peninsula is also a place to explore Australia’s Mining Boom and Bust history, deep sea fishing, and white swimming and surfing sandy beaches tucked away amongst the cliffs.
-More about Yorke Peninsula South Australia.
+More about: